thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 });
 ```

-Then, run the `readPaths.js` file with the Node.js runtime system.
+Now, save the `readPaths.js` file and run it with the Node.js runtime system.

 ```shell
 node ~/Desktop/readPaths.js